yuang-ian/yuang-ian.github.io/_site/README.md

 still fine with your site builds.
 Don't hesitate to contact me if you still have any issues (see below about issue tracking).

 ## Issues and contributing

 This install builds well with Ruby v2.6.3 and Jekyll v3.9.0.
-If you run into any problems please log them on the [issue tracker](https://github.com/jekyllt/sustain/issues).
+If you run into any problems please log them on the [issue tracker](https://github.com/jekyllt/vitae/issues).

 Feel free pull-request your patches and fixes.

 ## Thanks

+A lot of the work had been already done by the Joao.
+Many thanks to him :smile:

 Profile picture from [pexels](https://www.pexels.com/photo/portrait-black-african-ethnicity-person-9494/).